thrillophilia-logo

 • Uluwatu monkeys are known to grab sunglasses, phones, and bags.
 Keep valuables secure before entering the temple area.

 • Nyepi (Balinese New Year 2026) brings a full 24-hour island-wide silence.
 The airport closes, roads are empty, and movement outdoors is not permitted.
-Indian travellers visiting in March 2026 must check the exact Nyepi date and plan flights accordingly.
+Indian travellers must check the exact Nyepi date in the year of the visit and plan Bali packages with flights accordingly.

 Bali Packages of the Week